-If your business is based outside the Netherlands and you temporarily post employees to the Netherlands, they can usually remain insured for social security purposes in your own country.
-In that case, however, they must apply for an A1/(E)101 statement.
+If your business is based outside the Netherlands and you temporarily post employees to the Netherlands, they can usually remain insured for social security purposes in their own country.
+In that case, however, they must apply for an A1 certificate (certificate of coverage).
 This also applies to self-employed professionals working temporarily in the Netherlands.

-Social insurance when working permanently in the Netherlands
+Social insurance when working in 2 or more EU Member States

 Do you work in 2 or more EU Member States?
 Or do you have employees who work in more than 1 EU country?
 Several factors determine which country is responsible for the social insurances.
 For example, the number of hours somebody works in a country, the country of residence or the country of the employer.